stevearrants/stevearrants.github.io/rfaq.md

 * Tell me about your collaboration and how you maintain quality.
 How do you keep the team learning, growing, and engaged?

 ### What tools do you use?
-I use Madcap Flare, MkDocs, and Jekyll for online documentation.
+I use Madcap Flare as well as  Docs As Code workflows for online documentation.
 For training, Camtasia videos are a great tool.
 I also use Microsoft Office (doesn't everyone?), Git, and Visual Studio Code.

 ### How many years experience do you have?
 A lot!
+I've been a technical writer, editor, and content creator since the late 1980s!
 Check my resume and my About Me page.

 ### Salary?
 I don't talk about salary until I know what the position is and what your expectations are.
 I'm sure you have a range for the position.
 Let's get to know each other first!